 I don’t follow such accounts too!
-Since most bots are not smart enough to create different bios for each account, this is one unique way I use to find them.
+Since most bots are not smart enough to create different bios for each account, this is one unique way I use to discover them.

 These days several important activities can take up our time and prevent us from being active on social media.

 So you need to take caution before you label an account as inactive.
 But from my experience, if an account has not made a post/tweet in the several months/years, it’s a clear sign that it’s inactive.

 It’s best to unfollow or block the account if they are the ones following you.
-Social media, in general, is for active engagement and interaction between users.
+Social media is for active engagement and interaction between users.
 There is no room for being inactive.

 Users Not Speaking The Language of Your Country/Region

 If you don’t speak Chinese or some other language, then why follow someone who tweets in Chinese, etc.?

 In the same vein, why have followers who don’t understand your primary language?
 The best thing is to get rid of them!
-In some cases, the account is a bot too!
+Sometimes, the account is a bot too!
 But not always.
 Either way, it’s better safe than sorry.

 Time is a precious commodity.
 There’s no need to waste it scrolling through several pieces of irrelevant content.

-That’s why I always tell my clients to pick a handful of topics that they have a passion for and stick to those.
+That’s why I always tell my clients to pick a handful of topics they have a passion for and stick to those.

-Let all your posts stay on topic, and those who are interested in your subject will find and follow you.
+Let all your posts stay on topic, and people interested in your subject will find and follow you.

 You likewise will follow those whose topics of interest to you.
 All others are time wasters.

 So there you have it my Top 5 Tips on How To Target Genuine Followers On Social Media.

-This entire process can be automated using some specialised social media tools.
+We can automate this entire process using some specialised social media tools.
 But I would not urge you to go this route.